Cashless Tolling Project FAQs

 What will happen to the existing toll plazas once cashless tolling is in place?

-The existing toll plazas at 52 Thruway interchanges and toll barriers will be removed in phases.
+The existing toll plazas at 52 Thruway interchanges will be removed in phases.
 For a yet to be determined time period, drivers will continue to travel through existing toll lanes at reduced speeds without stopping until the booths are removed and road reconfigurations are complete.
 Drivers will be strongly urged to slow down and use caution around the toll plazas during this time, as it will be an active construction zone.

 One exception is the toll plaza on I-87 at exit 17 (Newburgh - Scranton- I-84 - NY Routes 17K & 300).
 The toll plaza will remain and the toll booths removed.
 Motorists will drive through the toll lanes at the posted speed limit.